brunoton/return-to-consciousness/myth-of-metaphysical-neutrality.md

 **Narrowed solution space and invisible risks.** The cumulative effect of these assumptions is a dramatic narrowing of what can be thought about AI.
 Solutions that might emerge from non-physicalist frameworks—such as attending to AI systems' intrinsic nature rather than only their external behavior, or considering whether certain forms of intelligence naturally converge toward coherent values—cannot be formulated within the dominant paradigm.
 They are not refuted; they are not even considered.

 Similarly, certain risks become invisible.
-If consciousness is not functional, then a system might have rich inner experience despite failing standard behavioral tests—and we would have no way to know.
 If intelligence and values are not orthogonal, then well-intentioned alignment interventions might interfere with natural convergence toward coherent values.
-These possibilities are not addressed because they cannot be seen from within the prevailing metaphysical framework.
+This possibility is not addressed because it cannot be seen from within the prevailing metaphysical framework.

 ### 3. Human Meaning and Civilization